ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
     Whether the robot is docking with the dock forward or backward in motion.
+This parameter is deprecated.
+Use the dock plugin's ``dock_direction`` parameter instead.

 :dock_prestaging_tolerance: